Ziqi-Yang/llvmpym/docs/source/installation.rst

 The MacOS bundle is a lot larger than the Linux and Windows bundles.
-Though at this time they are of reasonable small size (Linux and Windows bundle are around 1.7 megabytes, whereas MacOS bundle is around 12.4 megabytes).
+Though at this time they are of reasonable small size (Linux and Windows bundle are around 1.7 mebibytes, whereas MacOS bundle is around 12.4 mebibytes).

 Build from source
 -----------------